You know that crispy skinned sea bass you get at Chinese restaurants? Well… it’s actually ridiculously easy to make it at home.

 Total Cost - £9.67 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

-Take your seabass and score the skin, about half a cm deep, 3 or 4 times.
-Add some drops of soy sauce and rub them in.
+Take your sea bass and score the skin, about half a cm deep, 3 or 4 times.
+Add some drops of soy sauce and rub it in.
 Drizzle over some olive oil.

 Heat a frying pan and add a large glug of vegetable oil so the bottom of the pan is covered.

-Add your seabass to the pan, skin side down.
+Add your sea bass to the pan, skin side down.
 Cook for 3-4 minutes.
-Flip, and cook for 1 minute on the other side, and then remove.
+Flip and cook for 1 minute on the other side.
+Remove from the pan.
 Set the fish aside, cover and allow it to rest.

-Drain excess oil from the frying pan, and place it back on the heat.
+Drain excess oil from the frying pan.
+Place it back on the heat.
 Add your garlic, chilli and ginger.
-Pour in 5 tablespoons of soy sauce, and 8 tablespoons of water.
-Add your spring onions, and then reduce the sauce down until it has thickened.
+Pour in 5 tablespoons of soy sauce and 8 tablespoons of water.
+Add your spring onions and reduce the sauce down until it has thickened.